Polytonic/Chlorine/readme.md

 Note that kernels may not automatically perform type promotion.
 When working with floating point numbers, be sure to use the appropriate literal.
 For instance, `3.14` vs. `3.14f`.

 For convenience, Chlorine also provides a simple version of `clinfo`, allowing you to print basic information about OpenCL devices on your computer.
-You can build it by invoking `make`, and optionally, `make install` to copy it to your system.
+You can build it using `cmake`.

 ## License
 >The MIT License (MIT)